cjgaliana/LinqToVSO/README.md

 # LinqToVSO

-For more info, please visit http://cjgaliana.github.io/LinqToVSO
+For more info, please visit the [wiki](https://github.com/cjgaliana/LinqToVSO/wiki)

 In development
 ------------------------